 The chalets in Lech and Oberlech raise the bar on indulgent ski holiday experiences.
 In a resort where style is key, chalets any less than exceptional don’t exist.
 Here’s a peek into the superb luxury you can expect from a ski holiday to Lech.

-New last year, Chalet 1551 is built and furnished in uncompromising luxury with a stunning central fireplace in the living room, a lavish spa and pool area and so much more.
+Chalet 1551 has been built and furnished in uncompromising luxury with a stunning central fireplace in the living room, a lavish spa and pool area and so much more.

 Nestled into Oberlech this chalet has stunning views from its ski-in/ ski-out location.
 Relax in pure alpine chic in Chalet Uberhaus with a cinema room, hot tub, and a bar/games room.

-Luxury comes doubled up with this pair of chalets, available either together or separately, these are brand-new for 2018/19.
-The party rooms, cinema rooms and swimming pools make this the perfect choice for groups.
+Luxury comes doubled up with this pair of chalets, available either together or separately.
+The party rooms, cinema rooms and swimming pools make this the perfect luxury chalet in Lech for groups.

 So hopefully this handy Lech resort guide has inspired your next ski holiday to Lech, and if you’re in any doubt why Lech should be next on the list to visit, here it is in a nutshell… If you’re after all the thrills and frills of an Austrian resort without the crowds, then Lech is the most fashionable resort to stay!
 For more information on Lech or if you have any questions about any of the chalets just give us a call on +44 1202 203653 or send us an email.